Gergely Nagy (scholar)

-Gergely Nagy is a Hungarian medievalist and Tolkien scholar.
+Gergely Nagy is a Hungarian medievalist and a well-known Tolkien scholar.

 Biography

 Gergely Nagy was born in Szeged, Hungary.
 Nagy gained his PhD at the University of Szeged, where he teaches on Tolkien and Plato.

 Nagy has written numerous papers of Tolkien criticism.
 He contributed nine entries to the 2006 J. R. R. Tolkien Encyclopedia, and a chapter on The Silmarillion to the 2014 A Companion to J. R. R. Tolkien.
+Nagy was the keynote speaker for the 19th annual Tolkien conference at the University of Vermont in 2023.
 He has been described as an "especially well-known figure" in Tolkien scholarship who had made an "excellent contribution" to the book Sub-creating Arda.
 World-building in J.R.R.
 Tolkien's Work with his "usual skill and insight".

 Works

 Nagy's many articles of Tolkien scholarship include: